dotnet/docs/docs/core/resilience/index.md

 :::code language="csharp" source="snippets/resilience/Program.cs" id="execute":::

 The preceding code executes the delegate within the `ExecuteAsync` method.
 When there are failures, the configured strategies are executed.
-For example, if the `RetryStrategy` is configured to retry three times, the delegate is executed four times (1 initial attempt + 3 retry attempts) before the failure is propagated.
+For example, if the `RetryStrategy` is configured to retry three times, the delegate is executed four times (one initial attempt plus three retry attempts) before the failure is propagated.

 ## Next steps